ReeceRose/echo-rest-api/README.md

 ## About

-This is a re-creation of [Fiber REST API](https://github.com/ReeceRose/fiber-rest-api), which is a REST API for books that uses the Fiber web framework.
+This is a re-creation of [Fiber REST API](https://github.com/ReeceRose/fiber-rest-api) and [Chi REST API](https://github.com/ReeceRose/chi-rest-api), which are REST APIs for books that uses the Fiber and Echo web framework.
 This is to compare the frameworks and see which I enjoy more and will be using for upcoming projects.

 ## Clone repository